maiyun/clickgo/README.md

 Build web and native apps using HTML + CSS.

-Apps compile into a single `.cga` file — run it in the browser or locally via `ClickGo Native`.
+Apps compile into a single `.cga` file — run it in the browser or locally via [ClickGo Native](https://github.com/maiyun/clickgo-native).
 Great for image editors, DB tools, file managers, admin panels, and more.

 <p align="center">
     <img src="./doc/pic3.jpg" alt="ClickGo">